cclljj/AnySense_7688/APP/Harvard_IAQ/README.md

    ```
    git clone https://github.com/cclljj/AnySense_7688
    ```
+2. update the values of GPS_LAT and GPS_LON with your GPS coordinates in the file /root/AnySense_7688/APP_Harvard_IAQ_config.py

-2. Run the setup script with a secure key, which is required for data uploading to the backend database.
+3. Run the setup script with a secure key, which is required for data uploading to the backend database.
 Note that the secure key is distributed to the Harvard_IAQ project members in person only.
    ```
    /root/AnySense_7688/APP/Harvard_IAQ/setup.sh key
    ```